 Your nonprofit will be made up of a group of people who should work well together and individually.
 There should be a structure in place which will define your organization and set clear expectations on how the organization should operate.
 This is the basis of how your team can carry out your mission with each task and responsibility that each individual carries.

-In this portion of your plan, you should describe the day to day activities of each member and the actions required from them.
-Other people involved are under their project management such as suppliers, benefactors, and other facilitating bodies such as government staff.
+In this portion of your plan, you should describe the day-to-day activities of each member and the actions required from them.
+Other people involved are under their project management, such as suppliers, benefactors, and other facilitating bodies such as government staff.

 As with any business, even a nonprofit one, you should get your finances in order.
 Set a minimum amount of funding that your company can withstand for it to stay in operation.
 Account for all of the funding you receive, how you plan to spend it, its allocation, and any plans for excesses that might be left over.

-Your financial statements should include your current financial status and projections, your fundraising plans, and possible financial gaps and how you plan to overcome them.
+Your financial statements should include your current financial status and projections, your fundraising plans, and possible financial gaps, and how you plan to overcome them.
 If you are starting up a company, also take into account the capital that was put in for the start-up.

 Now that you have everything laid out in your plan, you can tie it all up with an executive summary.
 This part of the business plan is typically placed at the start of the document but is usually written last because it summarizes what your business is all about.
 Think of it as an introduction and overview of your nonprofit company.

 It should include your mission, your plans, the need for your programs and services, and its impact on your target beneficiaries.
-It is the statement that aims to sell your business plan as a whole, so it should be clear and comprehensive despite being brief enough to fit in a page.
+It is the statement that aims to sell your business plan as a whole, so it should be clear and comprehensive despite being brief enough to fit on a page.